- No products in the cart.

 Therefore taking Bee pollen and increasing its dosage slowly help you tolerate this.
-As a result you become habituated to enjoy its benefits.
+As a result, you become habituated to enjoying its benefits.

 Consuming bee pollen as it has many nutritional properties are safe, however for those who are allergic to bee pollen, it may cause itching, shortness of breath, swelling and anaphylaxis.